 Sony wasn't going to be left out of the club, although it took a couple of years for it to catch up to Nintendo and release the Playstation Classic.
 It's a solid member of the retro gang, too, bringing 3D graphics to the table as well.

-Once again, this is a well-built bit of retro history, with great controllers and a console that triggers nostalgia.
-Sadly, while there are some classic games onboard, like Final Fantasy VII and Metal Gear Solid, there are also some big misses including early Tony Hawk games and the WipeOut series.
+Once again, this is a well-built bit of retro history, with great controllers and a main console that triggers our nostalgia.
+Sadly, while there are some classic games on board, like Final Fantasy VII and Metal Gear Solid, there are also some big misses including early Tony Hawk games and the WipeOut series.
 Its limited selection of titles is what holds the Playstation Classic back a bit.

 Our final pick is one that might not have quite as wide an audience as the consoles above, but which could still be a great addition to your home.
 This 80s classic is reproduced lovingly, and comes with a massive, and appropriate, 64 games on it, plus a joystick controller to add to its purely decorative keyboard.